qfpl/applied-fp-course/FUTURE_PLANS.md

 All packages use generics of some description, not sure how much air time they need?
 Passing mention and throw some links around, move on.

-8 - BOSS FIGHT - B
+N - BOSS FIGHT - B
 ---
 Integration of 'classy mtl' style application design.